hamayoonk95/SkillSight_Frontend/README.md

 1. Clone the repository to your local machine.
-2. Open a terminal or command prompt and navigate to the frontend directory: cd skillsight_frontend
+2. Open a terminal or command prompt and navigate to the frontend directory:
+   `cd skillsight_frontend`

-Copy code 3.
-Install dependencies with npm: npm install
+3. Install dependencies with npm:
+   `npm install`

-Copy code 4.
-Start the Angular development server: ng serve
+4. Start the Angular development server:
+   `ng serve`

-Copy code 5.
-Open your web browser and navigate to `http://localhost:4200` to view the application.
+5. Open your web browser and navigate to `http://localhost:4200` to view the application.

 ## Configuration